-PROCEDURES: Use These and Then Adjust After You See the Results - You’ll have to get a sense for how much break-in your barrel needs.
+- Different Calibers, Different Steels…Different Break-In- You’ll have to get a sense for how much break-in your barrel needs.
 Watch the amount of fouling on your patches and detect when it seems to become less prevalent and more consistent.
-For example, on Chromoly (blue) barrels we recommend fire once, clean once, fire once, clean once for 5-25 shots.
+For example, on Chromoly (blue) barrels we recommend fire once, clean once, fire once, and clean once for 5-25 shots.
 Chromoly is more resistant to abrasion than stainless.
-So, on stainless we recommend fire once, clean once, fire once, clean once for only the first 5 shots.
+So, on stainless we recommend fire once, clean once, fire once, and clean once for only the first 5 shots.
 Likewise, small calibers tend to break in differently than larger calibers.
 So, watch the color of your patches to see a point where the amount of fouling between shots settles to a consistent amount.
 When it settles, go to the next break-in step.

-Stainless Barrel Break-In: 5 one shot cycles, 1 three shot cycle, and 1 five shot cycle.
+- Stainless Break-In: 5 one shot cycles, 1 three shot cycle, and 1 five shot cycle.

-Solvents Recommended - Avoid harsh cleaners that contain a high concentration of ammonia.
-For a mild abrasive/lapping and cleaning action, we recommend USP Bore Paste...
-It’s especially useful for breaking in barrels but also a great regular bore cleaner.
-For serious copper removal, we recommend Wipe-Out bore foam followed with Butch’s Bore Shine (for mild clean-up after Wipe-Out).
+- Solvents Recommended - For a mild abrasive/lapping action, we recommend a good quality bore paste...
+It’s especially useful for breaking in barrels but also a great regular cleaner (see instructions below).
+If you want to use a solvent, avoid harsh cleaners that contain a high concentration of ammonia.
+For serious copper removal with a solvent, we recommend Wipe-Out bore foam followed by Butch’s Bore Shine for clean-up.
 For lubrication after all cleaning, we recommend Clenzoil...
 Which protects the metal and also helps to reduce fouling.
-Something new is KG-12 Copper Remover and KG-2 products...
+Something new is KG-12 Copper Remover and KG-2 Bore Polish... excellent Stuff!